idsc-frazzoli/jmex/README.md

 # jmex

-jmex is a data/struct exchange tool between `MATLAB` and java.
+`jmex` is a data/struct exchange tool between `MATLAB` and Java.
-It was developed to swap vectors and matrices between `MATLAB` and `MATsim`.
+It was developed to swap vectors and matrices between `MATLAB` and `amodeus`.
+`jmex` only uses Java 7 functionality in order to be compatible with common `MATLAB` versions.

 The communication is client/server based. `MATLAB` hosts the server.